SytheSV/SytheSV.github.io/README.md

 	- Sidebar with navigation arrows (move up or down a page)
 	- Dots showing how many "pages" there are left (like a carousel)
+	- Custom Background instead of a solid color (slight pattern of some sorts ?)

 First Page: